 Independent non-employee directors received an annual retainer of \$60,000.
-In addition, independent non-employee directors serving on the audit committee received an additional annual fee of \$8,750, and those serving on the compensation committee, nominating and corporate governance committee, or the environmental, health and safety committee received an additional annual fee of \$5,000 (per committee).
-During 2012, Mr. Tomkins received an additional annual fee of \$12,500 in lieu of the annual compensation committee fee for serving as audit committee chairman, Mr. Matelich received an additional annual fee of \$12,500 in lieu of the annual nominating and corporate governance committee fee for serving as nominating and corporate governance committee chairman and Mr. Finnerty received an additional annual fee of \$12,500 in lieu of the annual environmental, health and safety committee fee for serving as environmental, health and safety committee chairman.
-In addition, independent non-employee directors were paid meeting fees of \$1,500 per meeting for each meeting in excess of six meetings a year for each of the Board, compensation committee, nominating and corporate governance committee, and environmental, health and safety committee, and 12 meetings a year for the audit committee.
-All directors were also reimbursed for travel expenses and other out-of-pocket costs incurred in connection with their attendance at meetings.
+In addition, independent nonemployee directors serving on the audit committee received an additional annual fee of \$8,750, and those serving on the compensation committee, nominating and corporate governance committee, or the environmental, health and safety committee received an additional annual fee of \$5,000 (per committee).
+During 2012, Mr. Tomkins received an additional annual fee of \$20,000 in lieu of the annual audit committee fee for serving as audit committee chairman, Mr. Matelich received an additional fee of \$12,500 in lieu of the annual compensation committee fee for serving as compensation committee chairman, Mr. Sparano received an additional annual fee of \$12,500 in lieu of the annual nominating and corporate governance committee fee for serving as nominating and corporate governance committee chairman and Mr. Finnerty received an additional annual fee of \$12,500 in lieu of the annual environmental, health and safety committee fee for serving as environmental, health and safety committee chairman.
+In addition, independent non-employee directors were paid meeting fees of \$1,500 per meeting for each meeting in excess of six meetings a year for each of the Board, compensation committee, nominating and corporate governance committee, and environmental, health and safety committee, nominating and corporate governance committee.
+All directors were also reimbursed for travel expenses and other out-ofpocket costs incurred in connection with their attendance at meetings.